-Time series of standardized anomalies of 7-day averaged baroclinicity at 775 hPa and transient meridional eddy heat flux at 700 hPa were analyzed to verify the baroclinic nature of wave propagation during CRWP1 and CRWP2 events.
-These quantities are averaged over three regions: one corresponding to the North Pacific storm track (130°E-180°E, 30°N-50°N), one to the North Atlantic storm track (80°W-30°W, 30°N-50°N, as in Ambaum and Novak, 2014) and one over the 35°N-75°N latitudinal band where spectral analysis was performed (boxes depicted in Fig. 9).
-As done for MJO amplitude, the median of the distributions of baroclinicity and heat flux standardized anomalies were tested for significance using bootstrapping.
+A possible explanation about CRWP2's origin would involve a global release of accumulated baroclinicity, similar to the nonlinear oscillator mechanism described by Ambaum and Novak (2014) for the North Atlantic storm track.
+To test this hypothesis, 310 time series of standardized anomalies of 7-day averaged 775 hPa baroclinicity and 700 hPa transient meridional eddy heat flux were obtained for CRWP1 and CRWP2 events.
+Three regions were considered for areal averaging: one corresponding to the North Pacific storm track (130°E-180°E, 30°N-50°N), one to the North Atlantic storm track (80°W-30°W, 30°N-50°N, as in Ambaum and Novak, 2014) and one over the 35°N-75°N latitudinal band where spectral analysis was performed (boxes depicted in Fig. 9).
+As done for MJO amplitude, the median of the distributions of baroclinicity and heat flux standardized 315 anomalies were tested for significance using bootstrapping.
 Medians exceeding the 95th percentile of the bootstrapped distribution, obtained after resampling 2500 times, were deemed significant.

 CRWP1.
-The passage of CRWP1 is associated with significantly reduced values of baroclinicity over the two main storm track regions: first in the North Pacific in the 8 days preceding $t{max}$ (Fig. 8a) and then in the North Atlantic in the eight days after $t{max}$ (Fig. 8c).
+The passage of CRWP1 is associated with significantly reduced values of baroclinicity over the two main storm track regions: first in the North Pacific in the 8 days preceding t{max} (Fig. 8a) and then in the North Atlantic in the eight days after t{max} (Fig. 8c).
 A significant increase in eddy meridional heat flux occurs in the same time intervals, indicating enhanced poleward heat transport by baroclinic eddies.
 This increase is particularly strong when considering the broad 35°N-75°N latitudinal belt, although the corresponding decrease in baroclinicity is not statistically significant (Fig. 8b).
 The dynamical origin of these tendencies is explained by lagged composites of heptad-mean heat flux and baroclinicity.
 They illustrate how the development of the previously discussed anticyclone over the western North Pacific coincides with significantly enhanced meridional heat fluxes (Fig. 9a).
 Furthermore, the composites show that the significant reduction of baroclinicity occurs on the southern side of the same anticyclone, as easterlies act to reduce the usual westerly wind shear that is present over the storm track region.
-A similar mechanism is apparent for the anticyclone subsequently developing over the North Atlantic around $t{max}$ , whose development is preceded by anomalously strong meridional heat fluxes over eastern North America (Fig. 9b) and followed by a significant reduction of baroclinicity at its southern side (Fig. 9c).
-The full series of lagged composites for CRWP1 has been added to the Supplement (Fig. S4).
-The amplification of the anticyclones could be due to the enhanced upstream baroclinic activity, indicated by the anomalous heat fluxes, that would result in a meridional amplification of downstream Rossby waves.
-Given that these anticyclones coincide with low-latitude blocking (Fig. 3b), we also notice that upstream eddy activity is important for blocking development and maintenance, both from a dry dynamics (e.g., Shutts, 1983) and a moist dynamics (e.g., Steinfeld and Pfahl, 2019) point of view.
-As a final remark, we observe that the spatial pattern of meridional heat fluxes around $t{max}$ resembles the one regressed onto the Northern Baroclinic Annular Mode (see Thompson and Li, 2015, their Fig. 6b), sparking the hypothesis that the latter can be related to CRWP1.
+A very similar mechanism is apparent for the anticyclone subsequently developing over the North Atlantic around t{max}, whose development is preceded by anomalously strong meridional heat fluxes over eastern North America (Fig. 9b) and followed by a significant reduction of baroclinicity at its southern side (Fig. 9c).
+The spatial pattern of meridional heat fluxes around t{max} resembles the one regressed onto the Northern Baroclinic Annular Mode (see Thompson and Li, 2015, their Fig. 6b), sparking the hypothesis that the latter can be related to CRWP1.

 CRWP2.
 As for CRWP1, CRWP2 events are also associated with anomalously positive peaks in meridional heat flux, first over the North Pacific storm track (Fig. 8d) and then over the North Atlantic (Fig. 8f).
 These peaks are contextual to a reduction in background baroclinicity, although no significant anomalies are detected.
-This observation confirms the baroclinic nature of CRWP2, too.
-Lagged composites depict meridional heat flux anomalies occurring first over the Pacific and then over North America, at latitudes generally lower than PC1 (Fig.,9d-e) and no significant anomalies of baroclinicity in the two storm track regions.
+Lagged composites depict meridional heat flux